Rutvihere/Rutvihere/README.md

 - ⚡ Fun fact: ...
 -->
 ## About Me
-➤ Currently pursuing a B.Tech degree from Pandit Deendayal Energy University in computer science and engineering.
+➤ Currently I am pursuing a B.Tech degree from Pandit Deendayal Energy University in Computer Science and Engineering.

 ➤ I am a quick learner who is really passionate about coding and development.
 I also enjoy working with others and contributing to intriguing projects.